 - Sample-Based Learning Reviewer Protocol has been distributed and discussed.

-Sample-Based Learningproject based on the goals you've set.
+- Create the Sample-Based Learning project based on the goals you've set.

 - (Optional) Control set round - Identify a representative sample group of documents as your control set and have reviewers code these documents.